jsguru-io/eusi-sdk-browser/README.md

   eusi.getById('060c99b0-b2db-42ca-a94d-c4873c2bda90', { token }).then(console.log);

-  // or you can wrap the token up so you dont pass it every time you request something const withTokenClient = eusi(token);
+  // or you can wrap the token up so you dont pass it every time you request something
+  // for more info please refer to "Wrapping up the access token" section const withTokenClient = eusi(token);
   withTokenClient.getById('060c99b0-b2db-42ca-a94d-c4873c2bda90').then(console.log);
   withTokenClient.getByName('Some content name').then(console.log);